Cooperative bargaining: Disagreement point

 The disagreement point $d$ is the value the players can expect to receive if negotiations break down.
-This could be some focal equilibrium that both players could expect to play.
+This could be some focal equilibrium that both players could expect to play, or zero if no agreement is reached.
 This point directly affects the bargaining solution, however, so it stands to reason that each player should attempt to choose his disagreement point in order to maximize his bargaining position.
 Towards this objective, it is often advantageous to increase one's own disagreement payoff while harming the opponent's disagreement payoff (hence the interpretation of the disagreement as a threat).
 If threats are viewed as actions, then one can construct a separate game wherein each player chooses a threat and receives a payoff according to the outcome of bargaining.
 It is known as Nash's variable threat game.

 Nash bargaining game

-John Forbes Nash was the first to study cooperative bargaining.
-His solution is called the Nash bargaining solution.
+John Forbes Nash Jr. came up with the Nash bargaining solution.
 It is the unique solution to a two-person bargaining problem that satisfies the axioms of scale invariance, symmetry, efficiency, and independence of irrelevant alternatives.
-According to Walker, Nash's bargaining solution was shown by John Harsanyi to be the same as Zeuthen's solution of the bargaining problem.
+According to Paul Walker, Nash's bargaining solution was shown by John Harsanyi to be the same as Zeuthen's solution of the bargaining problem.

 The Nash bargaining game is a simple two-player game used to model bargaining interactions.
 In the Nash bargaining game, two players demand a portion of some good (usually some amount of money).
 If the total amount requested by the players is less than that available, both players get their request.
 If their total request is greater than that available, neither player gets their request.

 Nash (1953) presents a non-cooperative demand game with two players who are uncertain about which payoff pairs are feasible.
 In the limit as the uncertainty vanishes, equilibrium payoffs converge to those predicted by the Nash bargaining solution.